devulrix/everything-as-code/content/blog/2022/tanzu-avi-install/index.md

 {{< /message >}}

 Below you find the corresponding YouTube video of me doing everything described in this article.
-We stored all files in a [GitHub repository](https://github.com/devulrix/tanzu-poc).
+I stored all files in a [GitHub repository](https://github.com/devulrix/tanzu-poc).
+You can donwload the network sheet [here](network-sheet.xlsx).

 YouTube